bvn-architecture/PluginsDocumentation/docs/_docs/2017-06-05-POW Randwick.markdown

 ## Site set-out

-The survey reference point choosen for the POW New Acute Services Building works is the boundary corner of the newly aquired lots indicated as the red rectangle in the the below image.
+The survey reference point chosen for the POW New Acute Services Building works is the boundary corner of the newly acquired lots indicated as the red rectangle in the the below image.
 The coordinates of that corner are (M.G.A) : North 6245409.520, East 337066.416 , R.L.
 0.0 (A.H.D.)

 ![Overall Site]({{ site.baseurl }}/assets/s1606008_rcr/Building50_SiteOverall.svg){:class="img-responsive"}{: height="1200px" width="1800px"}